Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

   sapply(birthYear,f_seg_generation_def)
 ```

 Programmers thrive on criticizing this sort of function.
 There are often algorithmic methods for simplifying this sort of operation.
 The _switch_ function in R and other languages can sometimes be used.
 As long as you aren't dealing with massive data sets, who cares?
 This is readable and will get the job done.
+SQL joins are usually more efficient than an if-then statement and that is usually a good direction to begin with larger data sets.

 I tend to find that I prefer to have an individual's birth year over age.
 It helps keep the data evergreen.
 Keep this in mind when you build surveys.
 Now we have a discrete value representing specific generations.